 Avoid Comparing Yourself to Others

 Your progress and self-worth shouldn’t depend on others’ achievements.
 There will always be someone who excels more.
 This doesn’t diminish your own abilities or value.
-Resisting the urge to compare yourself to others is challenging.
-Avoiding social media can assist in this.
 If you browse, remember that people often share only the best, most flattering aspects of their lives.

 Stop Playing the Blame Game